9.7.4 PRE-SEIZURE PLANNING

 1. The purpose of forfeiture is not to make a profit for the United States, but to provide a remedial device to impose liability on persons who knowingly or consensually acquiesce in the illegal use of their property, or in the acquisition of criminally derived property.
 Therefore, even if the property has little value, its forfeiture may serve legitimate and overriding law enforcement objectives by depriving the violator or persons in concert with the violator, of its use and availability.

-Department of Justice Authorization in Tax or Tax-Related Investigations
+Department of Justice (DOJ) Authorization in Tax or Tax-Related Investigations

 1. It is the general practice of Criminal Investigation that Title 18 seizure/forfeiture authority will not be used in tax or tax-related investigations.
 However, there may be instances where Title 18 seizure/forfeiture provisions are appropriate in tax or tax-related investigations.
 Pre-seizure reviews and approvals are needed in these cases.

-2. The use of such forfeitures in tax and tax-related investigations may require approval by the Department of Justice Tax Division pursuant to the provisions of Tax Division Directive 128.
+2. The use of such forfeitures in tax and tax-related investigations will likely require approval by the DOJ Tax Division pursuant to the provisions of Tax Division Directive 128.
 Forfeitures in tax or tax-related investigations must be reviewed by Area Counsel, have the concurrence of the Director, Field Operations, and be approved by the Chief, Criminal Investigation (CI).
 If approved, the Chief, CI will then refer the matter to the requesting SAC.
-If a judicial case, the field office will prepare a transmittal memorandum and forward the request to Tax Division for authorization to pursue a judicial forfeiture action pursuant to Directive 128.
+The field office will prepare a transmittal memorandum and forward the request to Tax Division for authorization to pursue a judicial forfeiture action pursuant to Directive 128.
+The Director, Asset Recovery & Investigative Services (ARIS) will also seek the advice and recommendation of the Division Counsel/Associate Chief Counsel (Criminal Tax).

 3. The use of Title 18 forfeiture provisions in tax or tax-related investigations must be limited to egregious circumstances where: